ESCOMP/mizuRoute/docs/source/Input_data.rst

 In this case, one additional data, remapping data, is required.
 All the data need to be stored in netCDF.

 Basic netCDF requirement (variable, dimension, etc) are discussed below.
-Dimension and variable names use mizuRoute default name but can be whatever.
+Dimension and variable names list mizuRoute default name but can be whatever.
+If they are not default name, the variable names need to be speficied in :doc:`control file <Control_file>`.
-However, some of variables and dimensions have to be specified in :doc:`control file <Control_file>`
+Some of variables and dimensions (even if they are the same as default name) have to be specified in :doc:`control file <Control_file>`

 River network data
 ------------------

-River network netCDF holds river reach topology, reach-hru topology, and river and hru physical parameters.
+River network netCDF holds river reach-reach topology, reach-hru topology, and river and hru physical parameters.
 The tables below list minimum requirement.
 Full list of reach/hru physical parameters possibly included are :doc:`full list of river and hru physical parameters <seg_hru_param>`.

 It is recommended that river network topology is built within mizuRoute instead of computing outside, while physically parameters are ideally provided per reach and hru.